September 11th, 2017

-September 3, 2012
+September 3rd, 2012

 The ongoing scandal of phony book reviews on Amazon now has a name, Sock Puppets.
 Perfect!

-July 31, 2011
+July 31st, 2011

 “Travelling is a brutality.
 It forces you to trust strangers and to lose sight of all that familiar comfort of home and friends.
 You are constantly off balance.
 Nothing is yours except the essential things – air, sleep, dreams, the sea, the sky – all things tending towards the eternal or what we imagine of…

-July 29, 2011
+July 29th, 2011

+The difficulties facing online TV website Hulu are a mirror to the challenges facing all publishers as we move toward the future.
 Brian Stelter held up that mirror in an excellent article in last weekend’s New York Times.
 It’s the best piece I’ve read this year examining the future of publishing.
 Anyone familiar with this site…